-The 20th ESA Symposium on European Rocket and Balloon Programmes and Related Research is organised and sponsored by the European Space Agency (ESA) and France as the hosting country.
-The Centre National d’Etudes Spatiales (CNES) is the local organizer.
+The 21st ESA Symposium on European Rocket and Balloon Programmes and Related Research is organised and sponsored by the European Space Agency (ESA) the Swiss Federal Institute of Technology (ETH Zurich), Lucerne University of Applied Sciences and Arts (HSLU), and the Swiss Federal State as the hosting country.
 The symposium programme will be defined by the Programme Committee, which is composed of representatives of ESA and of all five member states of the Esrange Andøya Special Project (EASP) for the launching of sounding rockets and balloons.

 Purpose of this Symposium

 This Symposium will be the 21st in a series of conferences started in 1973 by the member states of EASP, in order to provide a discussion forum for scientists and engineers using sounding rockets and balloons for their research, and to advance progress in related scientific disciplines.
 The programme of the Symposium also includes related ground-based, aircraft and satellite research, new developments in technology, and improvements of launching range facilities.

 The symposium participants will be given the opportunity for reporting both on their latest achievements and on plans for the future in the various scientific and technical fields.
 These symposia are widely recognised meetings for efficient communication amongst scientists, engineers from industry, project managers, range personnel and administrators, and thereby have become the starting point for intensified collaboration.

 New trends and latest developments in the use of sounding rockets and balloons for scientific research will be highlighted in this symposium.
 This will facilitate the establishment of a strategic and lasting roadmap towards the future progress of these activities.

 In recent years the symposium has also covered new topics, such as space education, which have attracted an ever increasing and young audience.